US Open Golf Odds

 The US media rights for this year’s edition belong to NBC.
-The main network will handle the bulk of the festivities, but you can also expect to see some coverage on Golf Channel and the network’s streaming service, which goes by the name Peacock.
+The main network will handle the bulk of the festivities, but you can also expect to see some coverage on Golf Channel and NBC’s streaming service, Peacock.

 NBC and Golf Channel are part of numerous cable, satellite and streaming packages.
-Peacock is a standalone app that requires a subscription, but there is a free tier.
+Peacock is a standalone app that requires a subscription.
 You’ll be able to pick up coverage online and via app with NBC as well, but note that you’ll need valid subscriber login credentials to do so.

 In years past, the easy answer to this question was out in Las Vegas.
-Today, there are many different options.
-Leading sportsbooks across the US provide odds and lines that are right on point with what you’ll find in Sin City.
+Today, there are many options.
+Leading sportsbooks across the US provide odds and lines that are right in line with what you’ll find in Sin City.
 You can certainly see what Vegas has to say about the US Open, but you should find a similar story at local sportsbooks.

 Four golfers have won the US Open four times: Willie Anderson, Bobby Jones, Ben Hogan and Jack Nicklaus.
 Among currently active golfers, Tiger Woods has won the event three times, while Brooks Koepka has come out on top twice.